-The planning team will have facilitated three general community meetings by the end of this planning process.
-Notes from the two community meetings held to date are available on the Project Website, and are included in the Appendices.
+Two general community meetings were held for this management plan.
+Meeting notes from the community meetings are available on the Project Website and in Appendix A.

 ♦ Community Meeting #1:

 A general community meeting was held inperson and via videoconference.
 The inperson meeting was conducted on Thursday, April 27, 2023 at the North Kohala Intergenerational Center in Kapa'au.
 The purpose of the meeting was to share a draft vision and issues for the trailhead and to gather input from the community on potential solutions to address these issues.
 A total of 78 participants signed-in although many attendees who came as part of a larger group did not all individually sign in.
 The virtual community meeting was held five days later on Tuesday, May 2, 2023 via Zoom.
 Approximately 22 participants joined the meeting online or called in by phone.
 The virtual meeting followed the same format as the in-person meeting.